 This was their company sense of humor.
 All employees wildly danced to country western music in formal wear.

-At 52, Steve went back to school.
-His FCC Class-E in electronic engineering qualified him for technology school.
+At 52, Steve went back to school, as his FCC Class-E license for Electronic Engineering qualified for technology.

-At his mid-level age, technology school was a hard nut to crack but he went through his 4 years to get his degree.
+At his mid-level age, technology school was a hard nut to crack but he went through his 4 years to get certificates.

-Steve had a 4 year B-tech at the University and his MCSE in software engineering and 8 engineering certifications.
+Steve had a 4 year education at the University, a MCSE in technology, and 8 certifications for software engineer.

-Then at Microsoft, Steve was a photo software test-engineer, utilizing his many years of photos and graphics.
+Then at Microsoft, Steve was a photo software test-engineer, utilizing his education and experience in graphics.

-Steve moved around Microsoft from test-engineering to marketing where he was assigned to teach technology.
+Steve moved around Microsoft from test-engineering to marketing, assigned to teach technology to marketing.

-Steve left Microsoft in 1999 as he had reached his highest threshold in technology management at Microsoft.
+Steve left Microsoft in 1999, as he had reached his highest pinnacle in technical management at Microsoft.

-In 1999, he founded PixSavers to provide a more efficient photo restoration for Seattle in a serious business.
+In 1999, he founded PixSavers to provide a more efficient photo restoration, and to be taken more seriously.

 Steve saw a need in the photo restoration industry in Seattle as other restorers lacked in photo experiences.

-As a software engineer, Steve could utilize his technology experience and combine that with his photography.
+As a software engineer, Steve utilized his technology experience in a combination between photos and software.

 Steve specialized in tintype photos because other photo restorer's thought antique photos began in the 1920's.